ICRAR/mwa-voltage/mwa_pulsar_client/README.md

 # MWA Pulsar Client

-Python API to interface to the MWA Pulsar Dataabase.
+Python API to interface to the MWA Pulsar Database.

 ## Installation